Contents

 Testing Conditions

 To receive credit a CLEP test must be taken before a student earns credit in a comparable college/university course or subject area.
 Credit cannot be duplicated.
 To receive credit, a minimum scaled score at or above an established national percentile must be earned on each area tested.
 Details are available at www.collegeboard.com.
 No grade or quality points are assigned for awarded credit.
-A maximum of 90 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 International Baccalaureate (IB) Diploma

 Students who have received the International Baccalaureate Diploma and have earned a score of four or better in the higher level and standard level examinations may qualify for credit for subjects taken.
 Without the earned diploma, a score of five is required and credit is only given for higher level examinations.
 No grade or quality points are assigned for awarded credit.
 Applicants may submit official IB scores to the Office of the Registrar for evaluation.
 Request transcripts from www.IBO.org.
-A maximum of 90 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 Credit for Military Education

 Veterans who have successfully completed courses in the military service training program may submit a record of the courses to Southeastern University for review.
 The amount of credit granted will not exceed that recommended by the American Council on Education in the “Guide to the Evaluation of Educational Experiences in the Armed Forces.”
 No credit is awarded for technical or vocational training.
 No grade or quality points are assigned for awarded credit.
 A grade of “CR” is recorded.
 Students must request an official transcript available from the military.
-A maximum of 45 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 Credit by Assessment